Liverpool seal £4m Ramsay signing with Reds' transfer business set to end after teenager's arrival | Goal.com

 It does mean however that Liverpool will now be forced to wait until after the Qatar 2022 World Cup to bring in further reinforcements, with a midfield option - such as England's Jude Bellingham - likely to be a major target next year.

-There may be movement on the departures front, though, while further funds could be raised from an unexpected source.
+There may be movement on the departures front, though - most notably with Sadio Mane's move to Bayern Munich - while further funds could be raised from an unexpected source.

 Nottingham Forest are looking to sign Taiwo Awoniyi from Union Berlin for £17m ($21m), which would mean Liverpool get a £1.7m windfall from their sell-on clause.